 Cesare began writing a series of ‘Near-Future Novels’ in the late 1990’s.
 Prairie Dogs PPL, the first in a planned series of five was published in 2005 and has been well received (see the synopsis and review below).
 The second novel, Adriana (SV-1), followed in 2006, along with a collection of poetry written specifically for teenage boys.
 The third book in Mr. Rosati’s The Brock Saga series, Brockport, FS, was published in 2012.

 The first book in the series, Prairie Dogs, PPL, is now available as an e-book from Amazon, Barnes and Noble, and Apple.

-The fourth book in the series, MMC Explorer, has just been published (2015).
+The fourth book in the series, MMC Explorer, was published in 2015.

 With the publication of the fifth novel in the series, Inspector Brock, SPF, in 2016, the Brock Saga near future series is now complete.

 Mr. Rosati can be contacted directly at: email@example.com